kishanchoudhary/website/OSWE/Journey/OSWE.md

 - http://leettime.net/sqlninja.com/tasks/delay_ch4.php

-These are some important to know before buying the course. and try to spend more time mastering these Vulnerabilities and exercises.
+These are some important resources to practice  before buying the course.
+Try to spend more time mastering these Vulnerabilities and exercises.

 # My Journey